maxrousseau/pfla/paper/paper.md

 medical fields, most notably in imaging analysis.
 Using the matrices produced by the process explained above
 We will be using the matrices generated from the image processing in order to conduct the statistical analysis.
-The R script used the "shapes" package by (cite dryden).
+The R script used the "shapes" package by [@dryden-shapes].
 First, we must
 align the various matrices produced by the whole of our data.
 We will be doing so by doing a Generalized Procruste Analysis (GPA).
 This will allow us to work with shape matched in proportion and orientation.
 This is needed in our case given that we are interested in morphological differences.
 The algorithm operates as follows:

 1. arbitrarily choose a reference shape (usually from available instances)
 2. superimpose all instances to current reference shape
 3. compute mean shape of the curent set of superimposed shapes
 4. if the Procruste distance between the mean shape and the reference shape is above a given threshold, set reference to mean shape and reiterate from step 2

 Once our